pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ```

-After initialization with SecretKey, the client can access Access Manager functions and signs messages with SecretKey.
+After initialization with SecretKey, client can access Access Manager functions and signs messages with SecretKey.

 ## Event listeners

-- PubNub client: updates from all subscriptions (channels, groups, metadata, users).
+- PubNub client: updates from all subscriptions (channels, channel groups, channel metadata, users).
 - Subscription: updates for its specific entity.
-- SubscriptionsSet: updates for its list of subscription objects.
+- SubscriptionsSet: updates for a set of subscription objects.

-See Publish & Subscribe for details.
+See Publish & Subscribe for details on subscribing and handlers.

 ## UserId